 Copyright vs Design Patent Protection

 Copyright protects any original work of authorship that has been fixed in a tangible medium of expression.
-Copyright consists of a bundle of exclusive rights that include the exclusive rights to reproduce, distribute, display, and perform the copyrighted work; as well as to make derivative works.
-The term of a copyright extends for the life of the author plus 70 years.
+Copyright consists of a bundle of exclusive rights that include the exclusive rights to reproduce, distribute, publicly display, and publicly perform the copyrighted work; as well as to make derivative works.
+The term of a copyright generally extends for the life of the author plus 70 years.
 If, however, the copyright is deemed to have been created by a business, the term of the copyright will be the shorter of 95 years from publication or 125 years from creation.
-A copyright is relatively inexpensive to procure.
-The filing fee charged by the U.S. Copyright Office will charge a $55 registration fee.
+A copyright registration is relatively inexpensive to procure.
+The filing fee charged by the U.S. Copyright Office will typically be either $45 or $55 per work.
 If expedited processing is required, the Copyright Office may grant expedited processing for an additional charge of $800.
-The permissible reasons for granting a request for expedited processing include pending or prospective litigation; for customs-related issues; and in order to meet contract or publishing deadlines.
-If an attorney is retained to guide the copyright registration process along, attorneys’ fees will likely be approximately $400.
+The permissible reasons for granting a request for expedited processing include pending or prospective litigation; for customs-related issues; and in order to meet contractual or publishing deadlines.
 Assuming one does not pursue expedited processing, it typically takes between three to six months to receive an Office Action either granting the copyright registration or rejecting the application.
 The allowance rates for copyright applications are generally high.
 A work is automatically protected by copyright when it is created; however, copyright registration is required prior to filing a copyright infringement lawsuit.
 This is important because the value of copyright is dependent upon their being a chance that the copyright may be asserted in litigation (whether that threat is real or merely perceived).
 If a copyright infringer knows that a copyright owner will not assert their copyright in litigation, then there is no risk of liability to the infringer.Design Patents